 - cause the victim to suffer serious bodily harm or death,

-- kidnap another person while you are violating Penal Code 215 PC California’s carjacking law, or
+- kidnap another person as part of a Penal Code 215 PC carjacking, or

 - violate a number of other laws that relate to kidnapping,